|

 3. The Investigation

-This is what most science fairs are looking for.
+This is what most science fairs require.
 It is a proper scientific experiment, using the scientific method to seek out unknown answers to hypothetical questions.
-Basically, it's an experiment. if you want to advance to state, regional, or national science fairs, then this is probably the best type of project to choose.
+Basically, it's an experiment.
+If you want to advance to state, regional, or national science fairs, then this is probably the best type of project to choose.

 More information on different types of science fair projects can be found in many books.
 Check your local library or click here to search on-line.